ryanpf/linux_rocksmith/guides/setup/deb-non-pipewire.md

 ### Get the start script

-Please select the Proton Version you use (Rocksmith has been working fine since Proton 8 btw):
+Please select the Proton Version you use (Rocksmith has been working fine since at least Proton 4 btw):

 * [Proton 9 or higher](/guides/start-script/proton-9.md) (newer versions)
 * [Proton 8 or lower](/guides/start-script/proton-8.md) (slightly easier)